 {\bf N$\theta$3.} For $\xymatrix{W \ar[r]^{f} & X \ar[r]^{g} & Y \ar@<1.6ex>[r]^{h_1} \ar@{}@<-1.3ex>[r]^{\!\! {\gamma} \, \!\Downarrow} \ar@<-1.1ex>[r]_{h_2} & Z}\in\C$, $\theta \circ \gamma \ast (g \ast f)=(\gamma \ast g) \ast f \circ \theta$.

 {\bf Coherence.} There is a well-known coherence theorem (see for example \cite{basicbicat}) which generalizes the coherence theorem for tensor categories.
-Given any sequence of composable arrows, the parenthesis determine the order in which the compositions are performed.
-The coherence theorem states that the arrows resulting of any choice of parenthesis (and adding or subtracting identities) are canonically isomorphic by an unique 2-cell built with the associators and the unitors.
+Given any sequence of composable arrows, the parentheses determine the order in which the compositions are performed.
+The coherence theorem states that the arrows resulting of any choice of parentheses (and adding or removing identities) are canonically isomorphic by a unique 2-cell built from the associators and the unitors.
 This justifies the following abuse of notation which greatly simplifies the computations:

-\begin{sinnadastandard} \emph{We write any horizontal composition of arrows omitting the parenthesis and the identities.
-In this way, the associator and the unitors disappear in the diagrams of 2-cells.} \end{sinnadastandard}
+\begin{sinnadastandard} \emph{We write any horizontal composition of arrows omitting the parentheses and the identities.
+In this way, the associators and the unitors disappear in the diagrams of 2-cells.} \end{sinnadastandard}

-{\bf Elevators calculus.} In addition to the usual pasting diagrams, we will use the Elevators calculus \footnote{Developed in 1969 by the second author for draft use.} to write equations between 2-cells.
+{\bf Elevator calculus.} In addition to the usual pasting diagrams, we will use the Elevator calculus \footnote{Developed in 1969 by the second author for draft use.} to write equations between 2-cells.
 In this article, each elevator represents a composition of 2-cells in a bicategory.
 Objects are omitted, arrows are composed from right to left, and 2-cells from top to bottom.
 Axiom {\bf H2} shows that the correspondence between elevators and 2-cells is a bijection.
 Axiom {\bf W1} is the following basic equality for the elevator calculus.